High Speed Hashing for Integers and Strings: String hashing

 The proof is very simple.
 By definition, the collision happens only if $a$ is root in the polynomial $P_{y_0,\ldots,y_{d'}}-P_{x_0,\ldots,x_d}$.
 Since the strings are different, this polynomial is not the constant zero.
 Moreover, its degree is at most $d$.
 Since the degree is at most $d$, the fundamental theorem of algebra tells us that it has at most $d$ distinct roots, and the probability that a random $a\in[p]$ is among these roots is at most $d/p$.

 Now, for a fast implementation using Horner's rule, it is better to reverse the order of the coefficients, and instead use the polynomial

-Then we compute $P_{x_0,\ldots,x_d}(a)$ using the recurrence \begin{itemize} \item $H^0_a=x_0$ \item $H^i_a=(a H^{i-1}_a+x_i) \mod p$ \item $P_{x_0,\ldots,x_d}(a)=H^d_a$. \end{itemize} With this recurrence, we can easily update the hash value if new character $x_{d+1}$ is added to the end of the string $x_{d+1}$.
+Then we compute $P_{x_0,\ldots,x_d}(a)$ using the recurrence \begin{itemize} \item $H^0_a=x_0$ \item $H^i_a=(a H^{i-1}_a+x_i) \bmod p$ \item $P_{x_0,\ldots,x_d}(a)=H^d_a$. \end{itemize} With this recurrence, we can easily update the hash value if new character $x_{d+1}$ is added to the end of the string $x_{d+1}$.
 It only takes an addition and a multiplication modulo $p$.
 For speed, we would let $p$ be a Mersenne prime, e.g. $2^{89}-1$.

-Recall from the discussed in Section \ref{sec:Mersenne-impl} that the multiplication modulo a prime like $2^{89}-1$ is a bit complicated to implement.

 The collision probability $d/p$ may seem fairly large, but assume that we only want hash values in the range $m\leq p/d$, e.g, for $m=2^{32}$ and $p=2^{89}-1$, this would allow for strings of length up to $2^{57}$, which is big enough for most practical purposes.
 Then it suffices to compose the string hashing with a universal hash function from $[p]$ to $[m]$.
-Composing with the previous multiply-mod-prime scheme, we end up using three seeds $a,b,c\in [p]$, and then compute the hash function as
+Composing with the previous multiply-mod-prime scheme, we end up using three random seeds $a,b,c\in [p]$, and then compute the hash function as

-\begin{exercise} Assuming that strings have length at most $p/m$, argue that the collision probability is at most $2/m$. \end{exercise} Above we can let $u$ be any value bounded by $p$.
+\begin{exercise} Consider two strings $\vec x$ and $\vec y$, each of length at most $p/m$.
+Argue that the the collision probability $\Pr[h_{a,b,c}(\vec x)=h(\vec y)]\leq 2/m$.
+Thus conclude that $h_{a,b,c}$ is a 2-approximately universal hash function mapping strings of length at most $p/m$ to $[m]$. \end{exercise} Above we can let $u$ be any value bounded by $p$.
 With $p=2^{89}-1$, we could use $u=2^{64}$ thus dividing the string into $64$-bit characters. \begin{exercise} Implement the above scheme and run it to get a $32$-bit signature of a book. \end{exercise} \paragraph*{Major speed-up} The above code is slow because of the multiplications modulo Mersenne primes, one for every 64 bits in the string.

 An idea for a major speed up is to divide you string into chunks $X_0,\ldots,X_j$ of 32 integers of 64 bits, the last chunk possibly being shorter.
 We want a single universal hash function $r:\bigcup_{d\leq 32}[2^{64}]^d\fct[2^{64}]$.
 A good choice would be to use our strongly universal pair-multiply-shift scheme from \req{eq:vector-pair-shift-var}.
 It only outputs 32-bit numbers, but if we use two different such functions, we can concatenate their hash values in a single 64-bit number. \begin{exercise} Prove that if $r$ has collision probability $P$, and if $(X_0,\ldots,X_j)\neq(Y_0,\ldots,Y_{j'})$, then